La Buena Vida Farm is currently accepting applications for interns/WWOOFers for the 2018 growing season.

 Generally, you can expect to learn a lot, work hard, and have a good time.
 We will do our best to facilitate your farming education.
 Farming is not set in stone, we continue to learn something new every season and from every intern.
 We like to experiment with new ideas, so we can all learn together.

 During free time, our farm is adjacent to the Chiricahua Mountains.
 These provide camping, biking and amazing hiking opportunities.
 Our nearest town is Douglas and Bisbee with interesting old west historical stories.

-We prefer internships of three months, after a two-week intensive trial period.
+We prefer internships of three months, after completing a two-week intensive trial period.
 We hope this will ensure that your internship is a great fit for you and the farm.
 Farming is no joke, please truly consider what you are willing to give of yourself before you apply.
 Paid work (a small weekly stipend) may be available for those who have completed a 3-month internship.
-Internships will begin on February 1st, 2016.
+Internships will begin on February 1st, 2018.